jfmercer/simple-webpack-app/README.md

 Of course, this raises a question: can we separate our global styles from our component styles so that namespace conflicts between them are impossible?

+#### Step Eleven, Part II: Enable Local CSS

+By editing our CSS configuration, it is now possible to have locally scoped CSS that applies only to the specific web component for which the CSS partial was written.
+In this commit, the button component's CSS *and* HTML are transformed so that its class names change from `className` into `componentName__className__hash`.
+This eliminates the possibility of CSS global namespace clashes while keeping the CSS rules semantic.

+Global CSS remains in `global.css`.

+This example is somewhat contrived because Mustache + jQuery templating hack that I've thrown together is not robust enough to support large applications.
+However, in a different setting (e.g., Angular, React, Ember, etc.), the benefits of local CSS are obvious and its creation relatively simple.